stefan-hoeck/idris2-sop/src/Doc/Barbies.md

-## Barbies : Types that can change their Clothes
+## Barbies : Data Types that can change their Clothes

 Before we continue with generic representations of data types, I'd like to give a proper introduction to the higher-kinded version